Jessica Alba Shakes Her Stuff In Flirty Video To Encourage Americans To Vote

 Jessica Alba is using her dance skills to encourage some civic participation.

-The actress took to social media this week to share a video where she danced to a Gloria Estefan song and left a message encouraging Americans to take to the polls for the upcoming elections.
+The actress took to social media this week to share a video where she danced to a Gloria Estefan song and left a message encouraging Americans to take to the polls for the upcoming election.
 Wearing a revealing white top and long black skirt, Alba bounced to the beat of “Get On Your Feet” with a well-choreographed dance that came along with a challenge to her followers to get up and move to the polls.

-As part of the routine, Alba danced close to the camera to show off the sticker she had gotten after voting, which was strategically placed just beneath her cleavage.
+As part of the routine, Alba danced close to the camera to show off the sticker she had received after voting, which was strategically placed just beneath her cleavage.
 As The Daily Mail noted, the video was a huge hit with Alba’a followers and some of her famous friends.

 It earned praise from supermodel Christie Brinkley, who called it the “cutest way to get everyone on their feet and out to vote!”
 Others had some praise for her dance moves.

 “I love this sooo much!!!” one fan wrote.